 Flour beetle belongs to the family of Darkling beetles under the genera Tenebrio or Tribolium.
-They are considered as serious pests that attack cereal silos, and hence are used widely in laboratories.
-This type of beetle mainly feed on all types of grains like wheat, rice, maize and can adapt very well to survive in a dry environment.
-They are more capable than the cockroaches to withstand higher radiation levels.
+They are considered serious pests that attack cereal silos and hence are used widely in laboratories.
+This type of beetle mainly feeds on all types of grains like wheat, rice, and maize and can adapt very well to survive in a dry environment.
+They are more capable than cockroaches to withstand higher radiation levels.
 This beetle is also considered a major pest in agriculture.
 They are highly resistant to insecticides.
 Some of the most popular species belonging to this family are-:

 - Tribolium Confusum –: Confused Flour Beetle

 - Tribolium Castaneum –: Red Flour Beetle

 - Tenebrio Molitor –: Mealworm Beetle

 Tribolium Castaneum, also known as Red Flour beetle belongs to the Tenebrionidae family comprising of Darkling beetles.
 It is considered as a major pest in the stored items, mainly in food grains, and is termed as a model organism in the food safety as well as ethological research.
 This beetle attacks stored food grains and several other food stuffs like cereal, flour, pasta, nuts, biscuits and beans.
 Consuming such foodstuffs can cause allergic reactions in human beings, but are not known for spreading any disease.
 It does not attack any other furniture or household structure.
 According to the studies revealed by the United States, the two species, namely, Tribolium Confusum and Tribolium Castaneum are the most important secondary pest affecting all the stored plant products across the world.